 5. Encourage Team Collaboration in Budget Planning

-The involvement of project managers, engineers, and operational leads when setting the budget sends a message that they are involved in the budgeting process.
-Teams that have contributed to creating budgets are likelier to stick to them.
+The involvement of project managers, engineers, and operational leads when the budget planning sends a message that they are involved in the budgeting process.
+Teams that have contributed to creating budgets are more likely to stick to them.
 Collaborative budgeting bridges the gap between financial rigor and the need for the operational side of the project and decreases friction between the different groups.

 OnIndus Expertise: Smarter Budgeting for Government Capital Projects